SamKnows/data-analyst-test/INSTRUCTIONS.md

 Like any dataset, this one has problems; for example:
   * There are people in different cities
   * People who have differing rates of missing data
-  * There are people with average speeds which are either too high or too low for their `type_of_broadband_connection` (i.e. mislabeled data)
+  * There are people with average speeds that are either too high or too low for their `type_of_broadband_connection` (i.e. mislabeled data)
   * There are people who have OK data overall, but some individual tests fall outside of parameters.

-Highlight any data quality issues in this dataset which you think may be relevant.
+Investigate the extent to which these problems appear in the dataset, also whether - and to what extent - they affect your results.
+Suggest any relevant follow-up investigations or corrective steps to apply to the data.

 ## 4 - Data summarization and presentation

-a) Now that you have a table which gives the average download and upload speed for each person, make a couple of summary tables which illustrate the differences in download and upload speed between ISPs for each connection type.
+a) Now that you have a table that gives the average download and upload speed for each person, make a couple of summary tables which illustrate the differences in download and upload speed between ISPs for each connection type.
   * Remember that there are two ISPs (Fibrelicious and Useus) with customers in two cities (Samsville and Databury) with three different types of connection (ADSL, VDSL, and Fibre).
   * If possible, make a couple of brief comments to summarize the findings.